 #37, Best Global Brands, Interbrand

-The company didn’t reach those levels of global esteem by hiring employees who lack the soft skills to take the lead in forming connections with clients and colleagues.
+The company didn’t reach those levels of esteem by hiring people who lack the soft skills to form connections with clients and colleagues.

 - Check your interviewer’s LinkedIn profile contact information.